 The Cursor plugin displays a summary line of text that changes as the user moves the cursor around an image.
-In the
+In the standard reference viewer configuration, it appears as a line containing green text just below the Colorbar plugin.

 Cursor is a global plugin.
 Only one instance can be opened.